www.stalkvictims.info

 PUMP ACTION SHOTGUN: Remington 870 [ 12 Gauge ] PDF info sheet PDF manual

-This pump action sporting shotgun is the most versatile defensive long gun.
-If a round does not go off (due to a dud primer) you can instantly load the next round by pumping the slide, whereas manually reloading a self-loading firearm takes much longer.
-The barrel can be quickly and easily removed to faciliate discreet transportation.
+Pump action shotguns like the 870 are the most versatile defensive long guns.
+The barrel can be quickly removed to faciliate discreet transportation.
 It can also be readily fitted with shorter or longer barrels and a folding stock like those produced by Choate Machine & Tool.
-A stockless pistol grip can also be fitted that aids concealment, but this turns it into an unweildy handgun that is difficult to aim.
 We recommend reduced recoil '00' buckshot loads and less-lethal bean bag rounds for thin walled homes.

 Stoeger Coach Gun

-This double barrel sporting shotgun is simple to operate and very reliable.
-Depite only holding two rounds, some people prefer double barrel long guns to magazine fed repeating action long guns like self-loading, pump action, lever action and bolt action shotguns and rifles that offer more firepower as there is less to go wrong, thus are inherently more reliable.
-Such firearms are legal in most nations for private use, unlike many magazine fed long guns and handguns.
-It can be quickly and easily dismantled into three pieces (buttstock/receiver, barrels, handguard) for discreet transportation.
+This double-barrel shotgun is simple to operate and very reliable.
+Despite only holding two rounds, some people prefer double-barrel long guns to magazine fed long guns like self-loading, pump and lever action long guns as there is less to go wrong, thus are more reliable.
 We recommend reduced recoil '00' buckshot loads and less-lethal bean bag rounds for thin walled homes.

 Ruger PC Carbine